Ieeax/action-workflow/README.md

 ## Disposal of Actions
 The interfaces `IDisposable` and `IAsyncDisposable` are supported.
 When implemented in an action, the respective method will be called automatically after execution.

+> **Important**: Never throw an exception while disposing, else the complete workflow/sequence will fail and throw an `ActionException`.

 > **Note**: The interface `IAsyncDisposable` is not supported when targeting `netstandard2.0`.